We'll talk about a lot of ways we all try to track their competitors, but email is a perfect place to start because we all do it in some form.

 3. Templates & Source Code

 Believe it or not, design affects the effectiveness of your email marketing.
 With SendView, you can view the source code and templates that your competitors are using.
+You can also preview your competitors emails on mobile and send them to a service like Parcel for more advanced editing.
 Like what you see?
 Save time and alter the code they’ve already created!
 Or see where their weaknesses are.

 These fun facts will make you think twice about skimping on email design.